comit-network/comit.network/docs/tutorials/write-your-first-comit-app/taker-fetches-order.md

 ✨  Done in 6.64s.
 ```

-Since the taker only requests the offer and prints the rate taker application terminates after that.
+Since the taker only requests the offer and prints the rate, the swap execution is not yet triggered.
-Let's move on to taking the order and initiating swap execution!
+Let's move on to the taker taking the order and triggering the swap execution!